BACKGROUNDER: LCBO’S “DEFLATE THE ELEPHANT” CAMPAIGN

-• Historically LCBO anti-drinking and driving campaigns have been aimed primarily at the friend of the male driver; however, research indicates that women are becoming increasingly likely to engage in drinking and driving.
+• Historically LCBO anti-drinking and driving campaigns have primarily targeted the friend of the male driver.
+Research indicates women are becoming increasingly likely to engage in drinking and driving.

 • The “elephant in the room” idiom refers to a difficult or embarrassing issue, obvious to everyone but not discussed.
-Focus group research found that 81 per cent understood the meaning of the phrase, and 88 per cent found that it aligned well with LCBO’s responsible brand.
+Focus group research found that 81 per cent understood the meaning of the phrase and 88 per cent found it aligned well with LCBO’s responsible brand.